Tado Festival

 The Tado Festival (多度祭, Tado Matsuri) is a Japanese festival that takes place every year during Japan's Golden Week on May 4 and 5 at Tado Shrine in the city of Kuwana, Mie Prefecture.

 Event description

 The main event for the festival is a horse jumping event.
 The horses are ridden by young males around the ages of 17–19 representing the six sections of the city.
 The horses run up a hill before trying to jump over a two-meter high wall.
 On the first day, each area's representative jumps over the wall twice for a total of 12 jumps.
 On the second day, each representative only makes one attempt for a total of six jumps.
 Other events follow the horse jumping on the second day, including yabusame, a form of archery.

 This event was named one of Mie Prefecture's Designated Intangible Cultural Properties in 1978.

-On 2020 to 2022, this traditional festival was complete suspended, due privent to COVID-19 pandemic worldwide, since 1571, when lost caught fire to temple.
+From 2020 to 2022, this traditional festival was completely suspended as a preventative measure for the COVID-19 pandemic.